How to Use the Command 'typeset' (with Examples)

 : The-i

-: The value assigned to the variable.
-It should be a valid integer.
+: The numeric value assigned to the variable.
+It will be stored and treated as an integer.

 typeset variable=(item_a item_b item_c)